aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 **1.2 Down Scaling**

 As part of controlling costs, apart from Auto-scaling of the Kubernetes cluster nodes and pods, Down-Scaling of resources when not in-use can also have an huge impact on the overall costs.
-There are tools like [kube-downscaler](https://github.com/hjacobs/kube-downscaler), which can be used to Scale down Kubernetes deployments after work hours or during set periods of time.
+There are tools like [kube-downscaler](https://github.com/hjacobs/kube-downscaler) and [Descheduler for Kubernetes](https://github.com/kubernetes-sigs/descheduler).

+**Kube-descaler**, can be used to Scale down Kubernetes deployments after work hours or during set periods of time.

+**Descheduler for Kubernetes**, based on its policy, can finds pods that can be moved and evicts them.
+In its current implementation, the kubernetes descheduler does not schedule replacement of evicted pods but relies on the default scheduler for that

+**Kube-descaler**

-Installation of kube-downscaler:
+*Installation of kube-downscaler*:
 ```
 git clone https://github.com/hjacobs/kube-downscaler
 cd kube-downscaler